Home

 Back to top

-The addition of a thicker insulation jacket has obvious benefits.
+This has obvious benefits.
 By reducing heat loss your stored water remains hotter for longer - reducing the need for reheat and boiler activity.
 Whenever you consider additional insulation remember to check the overall cylinder dimensions (including insulation) if you intend to install into a confined space.
 Click here for more information on cylinder insulation

 For more information on high performance heat exchangers see these sections: